Accounting and finance are often the top majors of many undergraduate students. Why? Because employment in this field is broad.

 - Professional Experience Requirements

 These three elements consist of 13 tests in English and require relevant work experience.
-This must all be done to get the certification.
 As mentioned before, you can take the exam whenever you want.
 ACCA gives you up to 10 years to complete all your exams.

 The ACCA exam is the first step to get an ACCA certification.
-The test itself is divided into three broad categories.
-Following are the details for each ACCA exam.
+The test itself is divided into three broad categories:

 - Accountant in Business